JoleneKearse/GroceryList/README.md

 );
 ```

 2. Set up a default list of grocery items to get the list started.
 This goes within the `ItemList` function and before returning the JSX.
-Include the import statement:
+Include the following import statement:

 ```js
 import { useState } from "react";